guolindev/LitePal/README.md

 Explore the magic right now.
 Have Fun!!

 ## Features
- * ORM patterns.
+ * Using object-relational mapping (ORM) pattern.
- * Nearly zero configuration(only one configuration file with few properties).
+ * Almost zero-configuration(only one configuration file with few properties).
  * Maintains all tables automatically(e.g. create, alter or drop tables).
  * Encapsulated APIs for avoiding writings SQL statements.
  * Alternative choice to use SQL still, but easier and better APIs than the originals.